AlphaHydrae/api-copilot/README.md

 * `showResponseBody` - command line `-b, --show-response-body`

   Print response body for each HTTP request (only with debug or trace log levels).

+* `showFullUrl` - command line `--show-full-url`

+  Always print full URLs even with a base URL configured (only with debug or trace log levels).

 Additionally, this command line option can be used to load another configuration file: